 Money in Bali

 The local currency is the Indonesian rupiah (IDR).
-At the time of writing, the Australian dollar was buying about IDR 10,317.17 – consult a reliable currency conversion service for up-to-date foreign exchange rates.
+At the time of writing, one Australian dollar was buying about IDR 10,570 but consult a reliable currency conversion service for up-to-date foreign exchange rates.

 Check with your bank that you won’t be hit with extra fees when using your credit card in Bali.
 Your Australian bank and Indonesian ATMs will each charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card with low or no fees to use while you’re away.

-In any case, inform your bank of your travel plans, lest overseas purchases are misconstrued as fraud and your card is cancelled.
+Always inform your bank of your travel plans, in case your overseas purchases are misconstrued as fraud and your card is cancelled.

 Bali weather